 Under the terms of Policy TT9, there will be a requirement to develop a Travel Plan for the development and subsequent use of the site, in order to promote, facilitate and enable more sustainable patterns of travel.
 Accordingly, there will be a requirement to contribute to the provision of land and/or the development of part of the local cycle/footpath network, or the provision of funds to help deliver this.
-Under the terms of Island Plan policy TT3 there is a stipulation that large new developments will be assessed to determine their contribution towards the Eastern Cycle Route network and may be required to contribute directly through the provision of a section of cycle path, or enter into an agreement to make an appropriate financial contribution to the development or enhancement of the network.
+Under the terms of Island Plan policy TT3 there is a stipulation that large new developments will be assessed to determine their contribution towards the Eastern Cycle Route network and will be required to contribute directly through the provision of a section of cycle path, or enter into an agreement to make an appropriate financial contribution to the development or enhancement of the network.
+Presently contribution levels are set at £1000 per unit of accommodation.

-.
-There will be a requirement to include parking provision for residents and visitors: the current published guidelines (Parking guidelines (Sept 1988))3 should serve as a starting point only.
+There will be a requirement to include parking provision for residents and visitors.
+The current published guidelines (Parking guidelines, Sept 1988)3 should serve as a starting point only.
 These standards do not accord with the policy direction of either the Sustainable Transport Policy (2010) or the Revised 2011 Island Plan and are being reviewed.
-The Minister proposes that the standards that should be applied are those set out in Appendix two of this report which reflect new standards that are being brought forward for wider adoption and use..
-These may be used flexibly having due regard to the potential choice of other sustainable transport options, including walking, cycling and public transport and the individual merits of the proposal .The installation of cycle parking should be explored.
+The Minister proposes that the standards that should be applied are those set out in Appendix two of this report which reflects new standards that are being brought forward for wider adoption and use.
+These may be used flexibly having due regard to the potential choice of other sustainable transport options, including walking, cycling and public transport and the individual merits of the proposal .The provision of cycle parking should be explored.
 The new access onto the Inner Road must provide visibility splays in accordance with the minimum standards as outlined in the States of Jersey document: "Roads Serving Small Housing Developments".